Itsjustme27/simPhish/README.md

 🔒 Security-first mindset with comprehensive protection measures

-🎖️ CTF & Security Background
-Built by a cybersecurity enthusiast with:

-🏆 CTF Competition Experience - Currently ranked 5th in Nepal on CTFTIME

-🔍 Specialization in 'misc' category challenges

-🌐 Network security expertise using tools like nc and advanced networking

-🛡️ Real-world security administration experience

-🔧 Reverse engineering skills and vulnerability assessment

-🔒 Security Features
+### 🔒 Security Features

-Authentication & Authorization
-🔐 Strong password enforcement with real-time validation
+- 🔐 Strong password enforcement with real-time validation

-👥 Role-based access control using Spatie Permission
+- 👥 Role-based access control using Spatie Permission

-🍪 Session management with secure cookie handling
+- 🍪 Session management with secure cookie handling

-🛡️ CSRF protection on all forms
+- 🛡️ CSRF protection on all forms

-Data Protection
-✅ Input validation and sanitization

-🚫 SQL injection prevention through Eloquent ORM

-🔒 XSS protection with proper output escaping

-🔑 Secure password hashing using bcrypt

-📊 Performance
-⚡ Optimized database queries with eager loading

-🚀 Asset compilation with Vite for fast loading

-📱 Responsive design for all device types

 💾 Caching strategies for improved performance

-📄 License
+### 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-🤝 Acknowledgments:
+### 🤝 Acknowledgments:

 - Laravel Community for the excellent framework and documentation